cybespace-settler/thinkpad-oculink-mod/README.md

 # Thinkpad E14 Gen 2 AMD OcuLink mod
-Guide how i modded my e14 gen 2 amd with oculink port
+Guide on how i modded my e14 gen 2 amd with oculink port

 ## Requirements
 1. Laptop
-2. Small philips screwdriver
+2. Small Phillips screwdriver
 3. Pry/Laptop opener
-4. Scissors or something to remove speaker's cable with
+4. Wire cutters, scissors(not recommended) or something to remove speaker's cable with
 5. Super glue or glue gun
 6. Micro drill
 7. [This or similiar m2-oculink adapter](https://www.aliexpress.com/item/1005007486714630.html), i used 10 cm version, use smaller if available.
 8. Marker or something like that to mark what to drill
+## Limitations
+- Left speaker is removed
+- Internal SSD slot is repurposed
+- Laptop is no longer portable-friendly
+- Chassis modification is permanent

 ## Guide
 1. Turn laptop aluminium side down